 Each listing on Etsy has a table showing the interior length of each shoe.
 This is measured from heel stitching to toe stitching.
 So on flats, this would be the same as an insole length.
 On sandals, the length is measured in the same way, even though there is space for your feet to go beyond the stitching.
 In the Trevi flat that I ordered (which has a closed toe and heel), I purchased my usual size 6 and the fit is great with enough space for my toes.
 I ordered a few different sandal sizes later in the spring and was able to fit into a size 5 in those, because either my heel or toes could extend beyond the stitching on the sole.

-Crupon also has their own website where you can purchase, but their Etsy page has better prices and the shipping on Etsy seems to be better as well.
+Crupon also has their own website where you can purchase and use code ANYA for 10% off, but their Etsy page has better prices and the shipping on Etsy seems to be better as well.
 However the Etsy listings don’t clearly label the names and colors of their shoes, so I found it easier to browse through their website to determine what I wanted and then go back to Etsy to purchase.

 I bought these on sale at Etsy for $102.
 I’ve seen the price fluctuate on these depending on the time of year, they were $128 during the summer and then dropped to $99 once fall hit.
 This style is one of the more expensive, most of their sandals are cheaper than this.

 Crupon’s shoes are normally made with a small heel, so if you don’t want that you need to specifically request it made without.
 They’ve added a Zero Drop option on each product page, so you’ll want to make a note there that you want to heel.

 The leather Crupon uses is unlike any other I’ve encountered.
 It is thick and sturdy, while still being soft and flexible.
 It doesn’t stretch with normal wear and holds its shape very well, but doesn’t cause blisters.
 It looks like it will hold up to wear extremely well.